 Failover and redundancy: It is possible to have a deployment model where the application on Google Cloud is backed up by the same application running on other CSPs.
-In such a case, a backend service can be created with a mix of zonal NEG and hybrid NEG.
+In such a case, a backend service can be created with a mix of zonal NEGs and hybrid NEGs.
 The zonal NEG points to a Google Cloud VM instance while the hybrid NEG points to another CSP's resource.
-The zonal NEG or the hybrid NEG can be made primary while other acts as backup.
+The zonal NEG or the hybrid NEG can be made primary while the other acts as backup.